flamego/flamego/.github/contributing.md

 ### Pick up an issue to solve

-Scan through our [existing issues](https://github.com/flamego/flamego/issues) to find one that interests you.
-The [👋 good first issue](https://github.com/flamego/flamego/issues?q=is%3Aissue+is%3Aopen+label%3A%22%F0%9F%91%8B+good+first+issue%22) is a good place to start exploring issues that are well-groomed for newcomers.
+- Scan through our [existing issues](https://github.com/flamego/flamego/issues) to find one that interests you.
+- The [👋 good first issue](https://github.com/flamego/flamego/issues?q=is%3Aissue+is%3Aopen+label%3A%22%F0%9F%91%8B+good+first+issue%22) is a good place to start exploring issues that are well-groomed for newcomers
+- Please do not hesitate to ask for more details or clarifying questions on the issue!.
+- Every issue that gets picked up will have an expected timeline for the implementation, the issue may be reassigned after the expected timeline.
+Please be responsible and proactive on the communication 🙇‍♂️

 ## Pull requests

-TODO:
-- Feel free to ask more details or clarification questions!
-- General timeline and responsiveness
-- Expecting code review to be strict and may have multiple rounds.
-- Make incremental changes
-- Best practices
+When you're finished with the changes, create a pull request, or a series of pull requests if necessary.

-- Contributing to another codebase is not as simple as code changes, it is also about contributing influence to the design.
+Contributing to another codebase is not as simple as code changes, it is also about contributing influence to the design.
+Therefore, we kindly ask you that:

+- Please always do a self-review before requesting reviews from others.
+- Please be expecting code review to be strict and may have multiple rounds.
+- Please make self-contained incremental changes, pull requests with huge diff may be rejected for review.

 ### Implement new middleware